javanhut/RavenLinux/docs/wayland-session.md

 }
 ```

-2. Add to the selection case (around line 318):
+2. Add to the selection case:
 ```sh
 case "$preferred" in
     mycompositor)